Distributed Submodular Maximization: Experiments

 Our active set selection experiment involves \Alg applied to the information gain $f(S)$ (see Sec. \ref{sec:examples}) with Gaussian kernel, $h = 0.75$ and $\sigma = 1$.
 We used the \textit{Parkinsons Telemonitoring} dataset \citep{tsanas2010enhanced} consisting of 5,875 bio-medical voice measurements with 22 attributes from people with early-stage Parkinson's disease.
 We normalized the vectors to zero mean and unit norm.
 Fig. \ref{fig:parkinson_k} compares the performance \Alg to the benchmarks with fixed $k = 50$ and varying number of partitions $m$.
 Similarly, Fig \ref{fig:parkinson_m} shows the results for fixed $m = 10$ and varying $k$.
 We find that \Alg significantly outperforms the benchmarks.

 \textbf{\textit{Large scale experiments with Hadoop.}} \looseness -1 Our second large scale experiment consists of 45,811,883 user visits from the Featured Tab of the Today Module on Yahoo!
 Front Page \citep{website:webscope}.
 For each visit, both the user and each of the candidate articles are associated with a feature vector of dimension 6.
 Here, we used the normalized user features.
-Our experimental setup was a cluster of 5 quad-core machines running Hadoop with the number of reducers set to $m = 32$.
-Each reducer performed the lazy greedy algorithm on its own set of 1,431,621 vectors ($\approx$34MB) in order to extract 128 elements with the highest marginal gains w.r.t the local elements of the dataset in that particular partition.
-We then merged the results and performed another round of lazy greedy selection on the merged results to extract the final active set of size 128.
-The maximum running time per reduce task was 2.5 hours.
+Our experimental setup was a cluster of 8 quad-core machines running Spark with the number of reducers set to $m = 32$.
+Each reducer performed the lazy greedy algorithm on its own set of $\approx$1,431,621 vectors ($\approx$34MB) in order to extract 256 elements with the highest marginal gains w.r.t the local elements of the dataset in that particular partition.
+We then merged the results and performed another round of lazy greedy selection on the merged results to extract the final active set of size 256.
+The maximum running time per reduce task was 12 minutes for selecting 128 elements and 48 minutes for selecting 256 elements.
 Fig. \ref{fig:webscope} shows the performance of \Alg compared to the benchmarks.
 We note again that \Alg significantly outperforms the other distributed benchmarks and can scale well to very large datasets.

+\textbf{\textit{Performance Comparison.}} Fig. \ref{fig:speed} shows the speedup of \Alg compared to the centralized greedy benchmark for different values of $k$ and varying number of partitions $m$.
+As Fig. \ref{fig:speed_m} shows, for small values of $m$, the speedup is almost linear in the number of machines.
+However, for large values of $m$ the running time of the second stage of \Alg increases and ultimately dominates the whole running time.
+Hence, we do not observe a linear speedup anymore.
+This effect can be observed in Fig. \ref{fig:speed_k}.
+For larger values of $k$, the speedup is higher on fewer machines, but decreases more quickly by increasing $m$, as the second stage takes longer to complete.